Apparent horizon: Differences from the (absolute) event horizon

 In the context of black holes, the term event horizon refers almost exclusively to the notion of the "absolute horizon".
 Much confusion seems to arise concerning the differences between an apparent horizon (AH) and an event horizon (EH).
 In general, the two need not be the same.
 For example, in the case of a perturbed black hole, the EH and the AH generally do not coincide as long as either horizon fluctuates.

 Event horizons can, in principle, arise and evolve in exactly flat regions of spacetime, having no black hole inside, if a hollow spherically symmetric thin shell of matter is collapsing in a vacuum spacetime.
 The exterior of the shell is a portion of Schwarzschild space and the interior of the hollow shell is exactly flat Minkowski space.
-Bob Geroch has pointed out that if all the stars in the Milky Way gradually aggregate towards the galactic center while keeping their proportionate distances from each other, they will all fall within their joint Schwarzschild radius long before they are forced to collide.
+Bob Geroch has pointed out that if all the stars in the Milky Way gradually aggregate towards the Galactic Center while keeping their proportionate distances from each other, they will all fall within their joint Schwarzschild radius long before they are forced to collide.

 In the simple picture of stellar collapse leading to formation of a black hole, an event horizon forms before an apparent horizon.
 As the black hole settles down, the two horizons approach each other, and asymptotically become the same surface.
-If the AH exists, it is necessarily inside of the EH.
+If the null curvature condition $R_{\mu\nu} \ell^\mu \ell^\nu \geqslant 0$ (where $R_{\mu\nu}$ denotes the Ricci tensor and $\ell^\mu$ a null vector) is satisfied, then the apparent horizon is located inside the event horizon.
+The emission of Hawking radiation violates the weak and the null energy condition.
+In this case, a section of the apparent horizon is located outside of the event horizon.

 Apparent horizons depend on the "slicing" of a spacetime.
 That is, the location and even existence of an apparent horizon depends on the way spacetime is divided into space and time.
 For example, it is possible to slice the Schwarzschild geometry in such a way that there is no apparent horizon, ever, despite the fact that there is certainly an event horizon.